Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Velocity locking in CSCT models with spatial and temporal periodicity.}\\ Although velocity locking arises most naturally in DSDT models, it is the spatio-temporal periodicity rather than discreteness that is required for velocity locking.
-To demonstrate this explicitly, we simulated the following CSCT model, where the species experiences seasonal growth and moves with different dispersal rates depending on the type of the traversed patch:
+Although velocity locking arises most naturally in DSDT models, it is the spatio-temporal periodicity rather than discreteness that is required for velocity locking.
+To demonstrate this explicitly, we simulated the following CSCT model with the growth~$g(t,x)$, dispersal~$D(t,x)$, and death~$j(t,x)$ rates varying periodically in time and space:

-where $D(x,t),~b(x,t)$, and~$b(x,t)$ are the dispersal, birth, and death rates respectively.
-We solved Eq.~(\ref{eq:continuous}) numerically as described in Methods for the following choice of~$D(x,t),~b(x,t)$, and~$b(x,t)$ :

-The results are shown in Fig.~\ref{fig:continuous}, which confirms the existence of velocity plateaus in CSCT models that possess both spatial and temporal periodicity.